 After all, it’s pretty baffling when your young historian can rattle off pivotal battles and lines of succession but draws a blank when asked where they live.
-Rather than reacting in disbelief, dismissing a seemingly simply struggle, or shouting that they’re smart enough to know something, it is of vital importance that we approach foundational skills with as much passion and grace as we would any other.
+Try not to react in disbelief, dismiss a seemingly simple struggle, or shout that they’re smart enough to know something.
+It is of vital importance that we approach foundational skills with as much passion and grace as we would any other.

 Foundational Skills and Gifted Kids Take Special Care

 When you are addressing a foundational skill deficit, you are likely to encounter boredom, resistance, embarrassment, or shame.
-Try to approach the conversations and practice with a calm voice free of judgement.
+Try to approach the conversations and practice with a calm voice free of judgment.
 Remind your child that these gaps are not their fault and are not indicative of their intelligence or worth in any way.
-They were simply glided over, leapt past in their break-neck achievement journey.
+They were simply glided over and leapt past in the break-neck achievement journey.

 If your child is devouring algebra workbooks it can seem a bit silly to review their math facts.
 They may resist, wanting instead to push full steam ahead towards more challenging, enticing, impressive math.
 If they want to move forward and they can, then by all means, let them.
 Perhaps mastering times tables can earn them the next chapter in pre-calculus, or flawless spelling tests could equal a new novel.

 Go back to what they’ve skipped, identify where they struggle, work at that, then move on.
 If a child skipped pre-algebra and went straight into full-on high school math, they don’t need to complete every page that came before it.
-The more you push to review lower level skills once they’re mastered, the more your child will likely fight against it.
+The more you push to review lower-level skills once they’re mastered, the more your child will likely fight against them.

 Gifted Kids Can Have Big Emotions